markjbrown/cosmos-global-distribution-demos/README.md

 - Enter a resource group name and location
 - Enter a unique string to act as a prefix to make your Cosmos DB accounts unique
 - When the script is complete, click on the Outputs tab
-- Open the app.config for the solution on your local machine
+- Open the AppSettings.json for the solution on your local machine
-- Copy the values for the endpoints and keys from each account to their corresponding placeholder in app.config
+- Copy the values for the endpoints and keys from each account to their corresponding placeholder in AppSettings.json

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmarkjbrown%2Fcosmos-global-distribution-demos%2Fmaster%2FCosmosGlobalDistDemos%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>